Salish Sea Model data products in support of the Puget Sound Nutrient Source Reduction Project

-This page presents files related to the Salish Sea Model, including scenario loadings and model input/output data used by the Washington State Department of Ecology data to inform various phases of the Puget Sound Nutrient Reduction Project.
+This page presents files related to the Salish Sea Model, including scenario loadings and model input/output data used by the Washington State Department of Ecology to inform various phases of the Puget Sound Nutrient Reduction Project (PSNSRP).

 Download Salish Sea Model files

-These zipped Excel files (.xlsx) represent the full 1999 – 2017 time series of flows and concentrations for every point and nonpoint source included in the Salish Sea Model domain.
+These zipped Excel files (.xlsx) represent the full 1999 – 2017 time series of flows and concentrations for every marine point source and all watershed sources included in the Salish Sea Model domain.
+The water quality data and regressions used to develop this time-series have been updated over time, and the latest version is included below.

 Back to top